nlfiedler/tanuki/README.md

     - ULID sorts by time, so order of insertion is retained
 * Number of directories and files at any particular level is reasonable
     - at most 96 directories per calendar day
-    - unlikely to have many files per 15 minute block
+    - files per directory limited to what can be uploaded in 15 minutes
 * Can rebuild some of the metadata from the directory structure and file names
     - import date/time from file path
     - media type from extension